Code-Institute-Submissions/how-till-spake-norn-irish/README.md

 # How Till Spake Norn Irish

-How Till Spake Norn Irish (How to Speak Northern Irish) is a online guide to all the words and phrases you're likely to hear when visiting Northern Ireland.
+How Till Spake Norn Irish (How to Speak Northern Irish) is an online guide to all the words and phrases you're likely to hear when visiting Northern Ireland.

 - **Insert Am I Responsive Screenshot**